 Blessed with about 1,800 kilometers of mainland coastline and more than a thousand islands and islets, Croatia is arguably the best destination in Europe for boating, water sports, and scenic island cruises.

-It’s indeed a beach lover’s paradise, while the long history and beautiful architecture of its centuries-old coastal cities also attract culture enthusiasts.
+It’s indeed a beach lover’s paradise, while its centuries-old coastal cities’ long history and beautiful architecture also attract culture enthusiasts.

 Driving along Croatia’s glorious, endless coast is an excellent way to get around Croatia.
 Still, we strongly recommend that you include a ferry or catamaran ride in your itinerary as well.